 \land Attention This symbol indicates the presence of a hazard if the instruction is ignored.
 An image in the symbol illustrates the hazard type.
 (Example) \bigcirc Prohibited Action This symbol indicates prohibited actions.
 An image in the symbol illustrates a particular prohibited action.
-(Example) Mandatory Action This symbol indicates mandatory actions.
+(Example) (Do not disassemble) Mandatory Action This symbol indicates mandatory actions.
 An image in the symbol illustrates a mandatory action to avoid a particular hazard.
-(Example) esc (Disconnect a plug)
+(Example)